glfw/glfw/README.md

 application development.
 It provides a simple, platform-independent API for creating windows and contexts, reading input, handling events, etc.

-Version 3.0.2 is *not yet described*.
+Version 3.0.2 adds support for OpenGL 4 on and precise scrolling deltas on OS X and fixes for a number of bugs affecting all supported platforms.
 As this is a patch release, there are no API changes.

 If you are new to GLFW, you may find the
 [introductory tutorial](http://www.glfw.org/docs/latest/quick.html) for GLFW